A brownfield land register identifies previously developed land that is suitable for housing-led development.

 We do not consider any sites suitable for Part 2 of the Register.

 The brownfield land register part 1, including accompanying maps, can be downloaded below.
 The register will be reviewed at least once a year.
+The documents below were produced in December 2020.

 You can submit a site to be considered as part of a future review of the brownfield land register.
 You can download a submission form below.